-Registered Nurses (RN) who undertake the role of Nurse Colposcopist are required to:
+Registered Nurses (RN) who undertake the role of colposcopist are required to:

 - a.
 Meet the Nursing Council of New Zealand (NCNZ) competencies for expanded practice; - b.
 Demonstrate and document how the nurse meets these additional competencies when they apply for their Annual Practising Certificate.
-Nurse Colposcopist will be assessed as part of a Professional Development and Recognition Programme (PDRP) or an employer's credentialing programme and as part of the Councils recertification audit (NCNZ, 2010); - c.
+Colposcopists will be assessed as part of a Professional Development and Recognition Programme (PDRP) or an employer's credentialing programme and as part of the Councils recertification audit (NCNZ, 2010); - c.
 Meet the requirements of C-QuIP, as administered by the Royal Australian and New Zealand College of Obstetricians and Gynaecologists; and - d.
 Additional benefit for registered nurses to complete a programme enabling registered nurse prescribing or to become a Nurse Practitioner.

-It is recommended that this training is undertaken over an 18 month period.

-The standards outlined in this document provide recommendations for training.
+It is recommended that this training is undertaken over an 18-month period.
+The Standards in this document outline the required training for nurses to become colposcopists.
 While the Women's Health College recommends the minimum standards outlined in this document, we assume no responsibility for a nurse's individual practice.
-Nurses are required to function within the limitations of legislation, adhere to professional standards and institutional policy.
+Nurses are required to function within legislative requirements and adhere to professional standards and organisational policy.

-Nurse Colposcopist Training Standards
+Nurse Colposcopy Training Standards